5 Sneaky Mindfulness Triggers for Surviving Work

 Don’t be THAT person.
 For hygiene concerns, here’s a message from Jimmy Kimmel and OneRepublic.

-For mindfulness.
-For your sanity and stress, here’s what to do:
+For mindfulness, sanity, and managing stress, here’s what to do:

 I know you’re in a hurry to get back to the absurdities and madness, but don’t fall to the temptation of quick rinse.
 Wash thoroughly and mindfully.